 The program includes support for children from culturally and linguistically diverse backgrounds, refugee or humanitarian background and Indigenous children.

 It is important to understand if you are eligible for financial assistance.
 You may be able to get the Child Care Benefit or Child Care Rebate.
-Click here for more information and here to see what rebates are available.
+Click here and here to see what rebates are available.
+(Please note, there will be a new Child Care Package from 2 July 2018.)